matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 1. Ciphertext is a completely random permutation based on the key.
 	- E(m, K<sub>e</sub>) = c where c will always be completely random.
 This is very difficult because randomness in computing is often just pseudorandomness.
 2. These random permutations are independent
-3. THe ideal block cipher as a uniform probability distribution over the set of all p
+3. The ideal block cipher as a uniform probability distribution over the set of all possible block ciphers.
+	- The outcome of any given block is completely random.
+For example, in the English language, this would mean that all combinations of letters